glpatcern/domotica/README.md

 # domotica
-Scripts for home automation, based on home-assistant.
+Scripts and code for home automation